 Occasionally, we collect physiological data from our participants, such as heart rate and blood pressure.

 And finally, our newest piece of equipment is a transcranial direct current stimulator (tDCS).
-This device has only just arrived, and we need to start putting it together and going through the extensive IRB protocols that will be involved when stimulating the brains of our participants.
-But we should be up and running soon!
+This device is used for stimulating the brains of our participants.